demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ##### Human Readable Output
 Message was sent successfully.

-### Mirror an investigation to a Microsoft Teams channel
+### mirror-investigation
 ***
 Mirrors the Cortex XSOAR investigation to the specified Microsoft Teams channel.
+Supports only standard channels.

 ##### Base Command